 Legal Extern, 1995

-- Chair, AIPLA Patent Litigation Committee’s Damages Subcommittee
+- Member and Past Chair, AIPLA Patent Litigation Committee’s Damages Subcommittee

 - Publication Staff, AIPLA Quarterly Journal, 1995 – 1996

 - 2020 IAM Patent 1000: The World’s Leading Patent Professionals

 Cases on which Kristin has acted as counsel include the following (represented party underlined):

 - Waveform Technologies, Inc. v.
 Dexcom, Inc. (D. Or.): Invalidated patent claims on summary judgment in medical device competitor case.

 - Operation Technology v.
 CYME (C.D.
 Cal.): Obtained an $8.4 Million jury verdict in a false advertising case, one of the nation’s largest false advertising verdicts in 2016.
 After the trial, the Judge complimented us and Jones Day (representing the defendant): “This case was tried in an exceptional professional and efficient manner.
 Everything was done the right way and in a timely fashion.
 I think it was a great benefit to the jury in appreciating the case and certainly a great benefit for me presiding over it.
 So I thank you for your hard work.”